stenzek/duckstation/README.md

 - 2020/12/10: Translation support added for Android version.
 Currently Brazillian Portuguese, Italian, and Dutch are available.
 - 2020/11/27: Cover support added for game list in Android version.
 Procedure is the same as the desktop version, except you should place cover images in `<storage>/duckstation/covers` (see [Adding Game Covers](https://github.com/stenzek/duckstation/wiki/Adding-Game-Covers)).
 - 2020/11/27: Disc database is shipped with desktop and Android versions courtesy of redump.org.
 This will provide titles for games on Android, where it was not possible previously.
-- 2020/11/27: Compatibility databases added to libretro core - broken enhancements will be automatically disabled.
-You can turn this off by disabling "Apply Compatibility Settings" in the core options.
 - 2020/11/27: SDL game controller database is included with desktop versions courtesy of https://github.com/gabomdq/SDL_GameControllerDB.
 - 2020/11/21: OpenGL ES 2.0 host display support added.
 You cannot use the hardware renderer with GLES2, it still requires GLES3, but GLES2 GPUs can now use the software renderer.
 - 2020/11/21: Threaded renderer for software renderer added.
 Can result in a significant speed boost depending on the game.